ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2023-0735](https://github.com/Live-Hack-CVE/CVE-2023-0735) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2023-0735.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2023-0735.svg)

 ## CVE-2023-0732
  A vulnerability has been found in SourceCodester Online Eyewear Shop 1.0 and classified as problematic.
-Affected by this vulnerability is an unknown functionality of the file oews/classes/Users.php of the component POST Request Handler.
-The manipulation of the argument firstname/middlename/lastname/lastname/contact leads to cross site scripting.
+Affected by this vulnerability is the function registration of the file oews/classes/Users.php of the component POST Request Handler.
+The manipulation of the argument firstname/middlename/lastname/email/contact leads to cross site scripting.
 The attack can be launched remotely.
 The identifier VDB-220369 was assigned to this vulnerability.